apache/spark/docs/sql-programming-guide.md

 enabled.
 Not all Spark data types are currently supported and an error will be raised if a column has an unsupported type, see [Supported Types](#supported-types).

-## How to Write Vectorized UDFs
+## Pandas UDFs (a.k.a Vectorized UDFs)

-A vectorized UDF is similar to a standard UDF in Spark except the inputs and output will be Pandas Series, which allow the function to be composed with vectorized operations.
-This function can then be run very efficiently in Spark where data is sent in batches to Python and then is executed using Pandas Series as the inputs.
-The exected output of the function is also a Pandas Series of the same length as the inputs.
-A vectorized UDF is declared using the `pandas_udf` keyword, no additional configuration is required.
+With Arrow, we introduce a new type of UDF - pandas UDF.
+Pandas UDF is defined with a new function `pyspark.sql.functions.pandas_udf` and allows user to use functions that operate on `pandas.Series` and `pandas.DataFrame` with Spark.
+Currently, there are two types of pandas UDF: Scalar and Group Map.

+### Scalar

+Scalar pandas UDFs are used for vectorizing scalar operations.
+They can used with functions such as `select` and `withColumn`.
+To define a scalar pandas UDF, use `pandas_udf` to annotate a Python function.
+The Python should takes `pandas.Series` and returns a `pandas.Series` of the same size.
+Internally, Spark will split a column into multiple `pandas.Series` and invoke the Python function with each `pandas.Series`, and concat the results together to be a new column.

-The following example shows how to create a vectorized UDF that computes the product of 2 columns.
+The following example shows how to create a scalar pandas UDF that computes the product of 2 columns.

 <div class="codetabs">
 <div data-lang="python"  markdown="1">
 {% highlight python %}

 import pandas as pd
-from pyspark.sql.functions import col, pandas_udf
+from pyspark.sql.functions import pandas_udf, PandasUDFTypr

-from pyspark.sql.types import LongType
+df = spark.createDataFrame(
+    [(1,), (2,), (3,)],
+    ['v'])

 # Declare the function and create the UDF
+@pandas_udf('long', PandasUDFType.SCALAR)
-def multiply_func(a, b):
+def multiply_udf(a, b):
+    # a and b are both pandas.Series
     return a * b

-multiply = pandas_udf(multiply_func, returnType=LongType())

-# The function for a pandas_udf should be able to execute with local Pandas data
-x = pd.Series([1, 2, 3])
-print(multiply_func(x, x))
-# 0    1
-# 1    4
-# 2    9
-# dtype: int64

-# Create a Spark DataFrame, 'spark' is an existing SparkSession
-df = spark.createDataFrame(pd.DataFrame(x, columns=["x"]))

-# Execute function as a Spark vectorized UDF
-df.select(multiply(col("x"), col("x"))).show()
+df.select(multiply_udf(df.v, df.v)).show()
-# +-------------------+
+# +------------------+
-# |multiply_func(x, x)|
+# |multiply_udf(v, v)|
-# +-------------------+
+# +------------------+
 # |                 1|
 # |                 4|
 # |                 9|
-# +-------------------+
+# +------------------+

 {% endhighlight %}
 </div>
 </div>

-## GroupBy-Apply
+Note that there are two important requirement when using scalar pandas UDFs:
+* The input and output series must have the same size.
+* How a column is splitted into multiple `pandas.Series` is internal to Spark, and therefore the result of user-defined function must be independent of the splitting.

+### Group Map
-GroupBy-Apply implements the "split-apply-combine" pattern.
+Group map pandas UDFs are used with `groupBy().apply()` which implements the "split-apply-combine" pattern.
 Split-apply-combine consists of three steps:
 * Split the data into groups by using `DataFrame.groupBy`.
 * Apply a function on each group.
 The input and output of the function are both `pandas.DataFrame`.
 The input data contains all the rows and columns for each group.
 * Combine the results into a new `DataFrame`.

-To use GroupBy-Apply, define the following:
+To use groupby apply, user needs to define the following:
 * A Python function that defines the computation for each group.
 * A `StructType` object or a string that defines the schema of the output `DataFrame`.

-Examples:
+Here we show two examples of using group map pandas UDFs.

 The first example shows a simple use case: subtracting the mean from each value in the group.